 Our Aviation team represents the families of the instructor and student.
 The AAIB has published an accident report in which they were unable to identify the exact cause of the fatal crash.

-At the inquest, Jim Morris from our Aviation team used his trial and aviation experience as counsel for the families and the jury decided a verdict that the cause of the accident was loss of engine power, not pilot error.
+The Irwin Mitchell aviation team acted as counsel for the families at the inquest; and the jury decided a verdict that the cause of the accident was loss of engine power, not pilot error.
 This inquest is also an example of how the involvement of our Aviation team can assist in improving helicopter flight safety.

 At the conclusion of the inquest the coroner made recommendations to the UK Civil Aviation Authority (CAA), the European Air Safety Agency (EASA) and the US Federal Aviation Authority (FAA) that they require Schweizer Aircraft Corporation to make amendments to the Schweizer Flight Manual.